MicrosoftDocs/visualstudio-docs/docs/debugger/just-in-time-debugging-in-visual-studio.md

 The Just-In-Time (JIT) Debugger dialog in Visual Studio might open when errors occur in a running application.
 The dialog can prevent the application from continuing execution.

 The JIT Debugger gives you the option to launch Visual Studio to debug the error.
-To follow through with this action, you must have Visual Studio or another selected debugger installed to view detailed information about the error, and try to debug the issue.
+To follow through with this action, you must have Visual Studio or another selected debugger installed.
+The debugger provides detailed information about the error and features to help you resolve the issue.

-This article explains how to disable the JIT Debugger dialog so application execution can continue without interruption.
+This article explains how you can prevent the JIT Debugger dialog from interrupting application execution.

 ## Disable or respond to JIT Debugger